 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
 These investments are carried at cost, which approximates market value.
-Cash and cash equivalents consist primarily of money market funds.
+Cash and cash equivalents consist primarily of money market funds and commercial paper.